What is a gastrectomy?

 The general risks of surgical procedures include:

-- Adverse reaction or problems related to anesthesia, such as an allergic reaction and problems with breathing
+Anesthesia reaction, such as an allergic reaction and problems with breathing

 Bleeding, which can lead to shock

-- Blood clots, in particular a deep vein thrombosis that develops in the leg or pelvis.
+Blood clot, in particular a deep vein thrombosis that develops in the leg or pelvis.
 A blood clot can travel to your lungs, heart or brain and cause a pulmonary embolism, heart attack, or stroke.

 Infection and septicemia, which is the spread of a local infection to the blood

 Potential complications of gastrectomy